 But after returning home, I started to get texts, calls and emails as the night went along, saying that an elected official had trashed Patch in a public forum.

 I had some round-about explanations of what was said, but I waited until I could hear it in context myself as I watched the Harford Cable Network broadcast.

-One elected official, reacting to an article about the city’s handling of a resident’s fence in a public right-of-way, offered the following statement:
+One elected official, reacting to , offered the following statement:

 “’The Patch' isn't real journalism and nobody reads it," Councilman Bill Martin said.